-If an additive company or retailer considers an application for a DLG Quality Mark, the first step would be to choose, which of the different 'action categories' (AC) would be suitable for the additive.
+If an additive company or retailer considers an application for a DLG Quality Mark, the first step would be to choose which of the different "action categories" (AC) would be suitable for the additive.
 Fermentability coefficients (FC) define how easy or difficult forages are expected to ensile.
-FC values are calculated from DM, sugar (WSC) and buffering capacity (BC) values of the respective forage (Weissbach, 1975; Weissbach 1996).
+FC values are calculated from DM, sugar (WSC) and buffering capacity (BC) values of the respective forage (Weissbach, 1975, 1996).
 Table 2 lists the available AC within the DLG approval system.

-The DLG committee requires a dossier describing at least 5 successful lab-scale ensiling trials for AC1 (fermentation quality), AC2 (aerobic stability) and AC5a (Clostridium reproduction) and at least 3 feeding trials for AC4 (animal performance).
-For AC 6 (methane yield) at least 3 or 5 lab-scale trials are required depending on if the DLG Quality Mark is intended for a single substrate (3 trials) or for several different substrates (5 trials).
+The DLG committee requires a dossier describing at least five successful laboratory-scale ensiling trials for ACI (fermentation quality), ACII (aerobic stability) and ACVa (Clostridium reproduction) and at least three feeding trials for ACIV (animal performance).
+For ACVI (methane yield) at least three or five laboratory-scale trials are required depending on if the DLG Quality Mark is intended for a single substrate (three trials) or for several different substrates (five trials).
 In addition, the applicant is encouraged not to withhold unsuccessful trials.
-Unsuccessful trials often come to the DLG committee's attention anyway because its members are part of an informal silage science network in Northern Europe.
-Other trial reports not complying with DLG guidelines are appreciated as additional information.
+Unsuccessful trials often come to the DLG committee's